CaliStyle/trailpack-proxy-permissions/README.md

 ## Permissions built for speed, security, scalability, and love from [Cali Style Technologies](https://cali-style.com)

-The Proxy Engine Permissions is built to be used on Trailsjs with Proxy Engine.
+The Proxy Permissions is built to be used on Trailsjs with Proxy Engine.
-It's purpose is to allow for complex ERP style permissions down the model level.
+It's purpose is to allow for complex ERP style permissions down to the model level as well as restrict routes based on permissions.

 ## Dependencies
 ### Supported ORMs